 The role of asymmetric encryption

-Asymmetric encryption solves the security issue of the initial transfer of the key.
+Asymmetric encryption solves this issue of the initial transfer of the key.
 Instead of having 1 key that can encrypt and decrypt.
 They created a system where there are two keys: a first one only decrypts and a second one only encrypts.
 In fact, you don’t need to worry about sharing a key that can only encrypt a message and not decrypt it.

 Asymmetric encryption works like a mailbox.